RolandMarchand/lazarus-manor/content/posts/plot-outline/index.md

 - What is going on?

-- Who are the players?
+- Where does the scene take place?

-- What is the locale?
+- What is the time of day?

-- What is the mood?
+- What are the mood and atmosphere?

 ### Hook